 Best bars in Dublin

 There’s no sign outside, but this bar is hardly a secret.
-Look for the wooden snail sign and head up the stairs to find a bar that’s light and airy, with antique touches alongside sleek red leather couches.
-There’s a good selection of beers, but the cocktail menu is great—the Lemon Basil Smash is fragrantly zingy and fresh.
+Look for the wooden snail at the doorway and head upstairs to find a bar that’s light and airy, with antique touches alongside sleek red leather couches.
+There’s a good selection of beers, but the cocktail menu is superior – the Lemon Basil Smash is fragrantly zingy and fresh.
 There’s a tiny rooftop terrace too, perfect for languid chats on balmy evenings.

 No matter what time you visit Kehoe’s, it always seems to have that Friday evening buzz to it.
-If there’s a dot of sunshine in the sky, you’ll usually find people standing outside, resting their pints on giant barrels, with more patrons crowding around the bar inside.
+If there’s a dot of sunshine in the sky, you’ll usually find people standing outside, resting their pints on the giant barrels, with more patrons crowding around the bar inside.
 Upstairs, there’s a more relaxed, granny-chic vibe, with worn armchairs and fireplaces.

 If you fancy a slice of animated action with your pint, then Token can deliver.
 Kitted out with retro arcade games, this is a bar where you can play a bit of Donkey Kong or Pac-Man as you sup a craft beer.
 And if you get peckish, there’s a menu of devilish bar food like loaded hot dogs and – wait for it – deep-fried cheesecake.

 Tucked away towards the end of Aungier Street, Bow Lane is a mish-mash of moody cocktail bar and casual pub, with a restaurant hidden behind a curtain.
 There’s a huge selection behind the bar, spanning everything from an Irish gin and tonic to Cute Hoor pale ale.
 Their bar snacks are stellar – the truffle fries, topped with crispy pancetta and mayo, are a dream with an ice-cold glass of Pinot Grigio.